wwivbbs/docs/docs/doors.md

 ## Guidelines
 If you are going to add a door and installation instructions, please include a link to the official source of the game of the game.
-If the company no longer exists, please direct everyone to a WWIVNet Node and Transfer Sub where it can be located.
+If the company no longer exists, please direct everyone to a WWIVnet Node and Transfer Sub where it can be located.

 ## Compatible Doors
 These doors are known to work on WWIV 5.0 because one of the SysOps is running them.
 We'll provide linkes and installation instructions to get you going.